Wednesday, 30 March 2016

 DUM KA MURG / SLOW COOKED ONE POT CHICKEN

-Eureka.... was the word I murmured when I came across one pot slow cooked chicken recipes.
-As said earlier, not so much of an innovative person, I look for ideas, thanks to Google search, my saviour.
+Eureka.... was the word I murmured when I saw an one pot slow cooked chicken recipe.
+As told earlier, not much of an innovative person, I look for ideas, thanks to Google search, my saviour.
 With a teen at home, we are in constant need of a variety of recipes.
-If someone has to prepare chicken thrice a week on demand, she has to look out for variety.
-The messy cook is such a poor planner.
-None of her blogger friends seems to be so poor in planning, how beautifully they plan around a theme, work and research on them and finally come up with a beautiful something.
-This lady is a lazy cook.... plans a recipe in the morning, cooks in the evening and blogs on it next morning.
-She thinks almost a life spent this way, let it be.... striving for better is perhaps not a lazy escapist's cuppa.
+If someone has to prepare chicken thrice a week on demand, she has to look out for a variety.
+This cook is such a poor planner.
+None of her blogger friends seem to be poor with planning, how beautifully they plan around a theme, work and research on them and finally come up with a beautiful something.
+This lady is a lazy cook.... plans a recipe in the morning, cooks in the evening and blogs about it the next morning.
+She thinks almost a life is spent this way, let it be.... striving for the best is perhaps not a lazy escapist's cuppa.

 INGREDIENTS :